Bridging factor and sparse models

-In this paper, we take an alternative route and combine the best of the two worlds described above in order to better characterize the dependence structure of high-dimensional data.
+In this paper, we take an alternative route and combine the best of the two worlds described above to better characterize the dependence structure in high-dimensional datasets.
 More specifically, we consider that the covariance structure of a large set of variables, organized in a panel data format, is characterized as a combination of a factor structure, where factors can be either observed, unobserved, or both, and a weakly-sparse idiosyncratic component.
-This formulation is general enough in order to accommodate a very large number of data generating processes of interest in economics, finance, and related areas.
-The proposed methodology has two ingredients: a three-step estimation procedure and a new test for structure in high dimensional (partial) covariance matrices.
+This formulation is general enough to accommodate many data-generating processes of interest in economics, finance, epidemiology, and energy/engineering, for example.
+The proposed methodology has two ingredients: a multi-step estimation procedure and a new test for structure in high dimensional (partial) covariance matrices.
 The steps of the estimation procedure are as follows.
 In the first one, we take the original data and remove the effects of any observed factors.
-These factors can be deterministic terms such as seasonal dummies and/or trends or any other observed covariates.
+These factors can be deterministic terms such as seasonal dummies and/or trends or other observed covariates.
 The first step can be parametric or nonparametric, low or high dimensional.
 A latent factor model is then estimated using the residuals from the first stage.
-Finally, in a final step we model the dependence among idiosyncratic terms as a weakly sparse regression estimated by the Least Absolute Shrinkage and Selection Operator (LASSO).
-At each step, the null-hypothesis of no remaining cross-section dependence can be tested by the proposed test for the (partial) covariance structure in high-dimensions.
+In a third step, we model the dependence among idiosyncratic terms as a weakly sparse regression estimated by the Least Absolute Shrinkage and Selection Operator (LASSO).
+A final additional fourth step can be used to build models for out-of-sample forecasting, taking into account each of the components in the previous steps.
+At each step, the null hypothesis of no remaining cross-section dependence can be tested by the proposed test for the (partial) covariance structure in high dimensions.

-Our approach has many downstream econometric applications.
-It can enhance high-dimensional prediction, select more interpretable variables, construct counterfactuals for treatment evaluations, and depict (partial) correlation networks.
+Our approach has many statistical applications.
+It can enhance high-dimensional prediction, select more interpretable variables, construct counterfactuals for policy evaluations, and depict (partial) correlation networks, among many others.